-There are many simple science experiments that can be done right on the kitchen counter.
-This Valentines Oil and Water Science Activity is one of them!
+There are many simple science activities that can be done right on the kitchen counter.
+This Valentine’s Day Oil and Water Density Activity is one of them!
 I love opening the kitchen cupboards and coming up with our next awesome science experiment.
-We love holiday themed science ideas.
+Make sure to check out all our Valentine science experiments!

-Turn basic science into Valentine’s Day science with easy to set up themes.
-Think classic Valentine’s colors like red, pink, and purple.
-Heart cookie cutters, heart gems, and even little heart containers make this activity extra special.
+Turn basic science into a Valentine’s Day science experiment with easy to set up themes.
+Add in classic Valentine’s colors like red, pink, and purple.
+Also heart cookie cutters, heart gems, and even little heart containers make this activity extra special.

-Our simple Valentines oil and water science activity are lots of fun!
-We have been exploring a bunch of quick Valentine’s Day themed science activities and experiments this season.
+Our simple Valentines oil and water science activity is lots of fun!
+We have been exploring a bunch of quick and easy Valentine STEM activities.
 So far we have tried out Valentine’s Day themed viscosity, baking soda eruptions, water displacement, and bubble science activities.

 - Baby Oil (regular cooking oil will work but it won’t be clear)

 - Eyedropper Straws (for blowing the water if desired)

 - Plastic heart gems (dollar or craft store)

 - Tray or Lid to Storage Bin (for experimenting and mess collection)